New Parent - Pre-K Information

 Parent Engagement and Michigan Graduation Requirements

 Parent engagement is vital to student achievement and success.
-Visit the Michigan Department of Education and learn ways to help your child and learm more about Michigan gradutation requirements and standards.
+Visit the Michigan Department of Education and learn ways to help your child and learn more about Michigan graduation requirements and standards.

-To discover curriculum happenings across the District, visit our Curriculum Corner for Parents.
-Our goal is to keep parents informed of what is taught in school, as well as provide resources and materials that will aloow you to be actively involved in your child's educational journey.
+To discover curriculum happenings across the District, visit out Curriculum Corner for Parents.
+Our goal is to keep parents informed of what is taught in school, as well as provide resources and materials that will allow you to be actively involved in your child's educational journey.

 Use of District Facilities

 The Board of Education encourages the utilization of District buildings and the District grounds by properly organized and responsible groups.
 Such use of any District facility or grounds will not interfere with the daily school student routine or any school sponsored student activity.
 A Facility Use Form must be submitted five days in advance of any activity.
-Click here to complete a Facility Request Form.
+Complete a Facility Request Form online.

 Pandemic influenza is a global outbreak caused by a new influenza virus.
 It is different from seasonal influenza (or "the flu").
 The timing and consequences of pandemic influenza are difficult to predict.
-Click here to visit the Muskegon County Health Department for more helpful information.
+Visit the Muskegon County Health Department for more helpful information.